Best Roof Rack for Volkswagen ID.4

 Frequently Asked Questions

-Will a roof rack significantly reduce my ID.4’s range?
+How much will a roof rack affect my ID.4’s range?

-Can I use the panoramic sunroof with a roof rack installed?
+Can I still use my panoramic sunroof with a roof rack installed?

-What is the weight limit for the VW ID.4 roof?
+Is there a weight limit for the ID.4 roof?

 Final Verdict